Supersaturation and stability for forbidden subposet problems: Proof of the main result

 Before we start the proof of \tref{wrongsets} let us introduce some notation and an \textit{isoperimetric problem} due to Kleitman and West (according to Harper \cite{H}).
 Given a graph $G$ and a positive integer $m\le |V(G)/2|$, the isoperimetric problem asks for the minimum number of edges $e(X,V(G)\setminus X)$ that go between an $m$-element subset $X$ of $V(G)$ and its complement.
 For regular graphs, this problem is equivalent to finding the the maximum number of edges $e(X)$ in an subgraph of $G$ induced by an $m$-subset $X$ of the vertices.
 Indeed, in a $d$-reguar graph we have $d|X|=2e(X)+e(X, V(G)\setminus X)$.

-Kleitman and West asked for the solution of the isoperimetric problem in the Hamming graph $H(n,k)$ whose vertex set is $\binom{[n]}{k}$ and two $k$-subsets are connected if their intersection has size $k-1$.
+Kleitman and West asked \cite{Kl2,Kl3} for the solution of the isoperimetric problem in the Hamming graph $H(n,k)$ whose vertex set is $\binom{[n]}{k}$ and two $k$-subsets are connected if their intersection has size $k-1$.
 Harper \cite{H} introduced and solved a continuous version of this problem.
+(For more on isoperimetric problems see e.g. \cite{H2}.)
 Here we summarize some of his findings.
 The shift operation $\tau_{i,j}$ is a widely used tool in extremal set theory.
 It is defined by

 And the shift of a family is defined as $\tau_{i,j}(\cF)=\{\tau_{i,j}(F):F \in \cF \}$.